-Dr. Rever understands the joy most patients feel when orthodontic care is complete and braces are removed, revealing a beautiful new smile you have been waiting to see.
+Dr. Rever understands the joy most patients feel when orthodontic care is complete, revealing a beautiful new smile you have been waiting to see.
 Straighter teeth have improved the aesthetics of your smile as well as your overall dental health.
 As your Silver Spring family dentist, we want to help you keep your smile looking and feeling this way for years to come.

 The key to maintaining the results of your orthodontic care is the use of a retainer as directed.
-Wearing your retainer all day, every day is often recommended for up to a year post-treatment.
+We often recommend wearing your retainer all day, every day for up to a year post-treatment.
 This is to reinforce the new position of your teeth and their supporting structures.
 Without proper retainer use, you can experience shifting of teeth due to the flexible nature of the ligaments and soft tissue that hold them in place.

-After the recommended initial phase of use, most patients will wear a retainer at night.
-It is often recommended that it be used for the rest of your life to ensure your new tooth position is maintained.
+After the recommended initial phase of use, most patients will need to wear a retainer every night.
+Orthodontists often advise to keep using the retainer for the rest of your life so that your new tooth position remains stable.

 Types Of Retainers